Programs Offered

-The standard chemical engineering undergraduate program includes curricular options in materials and premedicine.
-There are active and exciting research and educational programs in biotechnology, pollution control, novel membrane separations, and advanced polymeric and ceramic materials.
-Chemical engineering prepares students for careers in a range of industries including energy, consumer products, petrochemicals, semiconductors, medicine, environment, and materials.
-Modern industry depends on chemical engineers to tailor manufacturing technology to the requirements of its products, and chemical engineers play a central role in development of new polymeric materials, alternative energy sources, and safe, efficient processes for chemical synthesis.
+Chemical engineering prepares students for careers in a range of industries including energy, consumer products, sustainability and semiconductors.
+Modern industry depends on chemical engineers to tailor manufacturing technology to the requirements of its products, and chemical engineers play a central role in development of new polymeric materials, alternative energy sources and safe, efficient processes for chemical synthesis.

-The chemical and biological engineering undergraduate program prepares students for careers in biotechnology, pharmaceuticals, medicine, and materials.
-This degree program adapts a core chemical engineering curriculum to allow for greater depth in biological aspects of chemical engineering.
-Exploring the structure of protein molecules, the functioning of cells, and the growth and regeneration of tissues are among the new frontiers that chemical and biological engineering students will address.
+The biological engineering undergraduate program prepares students for careers in biotechnology, pharmaceuticals, medicine and materials.
+Exploring the structure of protein molecules, the functioning of cells and the growth and regeneration of tissues are among the new frontiers that biological engineering students will address.

 Senior Thesis

 The department offers this program for undergraduates with a strong interest in research.
-The student carries out a yearlong project under the direction of a faculty member in lieu of taking CHEN 4130 (for ChE students) or CHEN 4810 (for ChBE students).
+The student carries out a yearlong project under the direction of a faculty member in lieu of taking CHEN 4130 (for CHEN students) or BIEN 4810 (for BIEN students).
 Students must apply at the end of their junior year.

 Research Facilities

 Chemical and biological engineering research facilities are extensive and modern.
-Nearly all research equipment is interfaced to computers for automated data collection, monitoring, and control.
-A full description of chemical engineering research facilities can be found on the department website.
+Nearly all research equipment is interfaced to computers for automated data collection, monitoring and control.
+A full description of chemical and biological engineering research facilities can be found on the department website.

 Faculty